 Ol Pejeta Conservancy Weather & Climate

-Nanyuki, and the surrounding areas, has warm-summer Mediterranean climate.
+Nanyuki, and the surrounding areas, has a warm-summer Mediterranean climate.

 The average annual rainfall is 819 mm.
 January is the driest month while rainfall is at a peak in April.